Natural Reweighted Wake-Sleep: Conclusions

-Moreover, we plan to further study ways to obtain a better estimation of the Fisher matrix.
-Additional techniques to refine and accumulate the Fisher matrix estimation over time would be beneficial for the training, as well as different ways to obtain samples for the Fisher matrix estimation through importance sampling, thus reweighting the estimation of the Fisher matrix.
-When using the ADAM optimizer, NWS and NRWS seem to loose the speed advantage over their non-geometric counterparts.
-This encourages the exploration of adaptive gradient methods for the Natural Wake-Sleep algorithms in which the Fisher-Rao metric is explicit considered for the momentum accumulation and the adaptive step.
-Comparing our methods to newer variants of the WS algorithm such as the Memoised WS~\cite{hewitt2020learning} and the Amortised WS~\cite{wenliang2020amortised} also constitutes future work.
-As a final remark, we highlight that since the computation of the Fisher matrix is only dependent on the underlying statistical model, as a consequence other algorithms for the training of HMs could benefit from the use of the natural gradient, such as Bidirectional Helmholtz Machine~\cite{bornschein_bidirectional_2015}.
+We plan to further study ways to obtain more robust estimations of the FIM.
+Although, as we have shown in the case of the DNRWS, a further simplification of the structure of the FIM can lead to a loss of performance.
+Additional techniques to refine and accumulate the FIM estimation over time could be beneficial in training.
+When using the Nadam optimizer, NRWS seems to maintain the speed advantage and the convergence to a better optimum, compared with its non-geometric counterpart.
+This encourages the exploration of adaptive gradient methods for the Natural Reweighted Wake-Sleep in which the Fisher-Rao metric is explicitly considered for the momentum accumulation and the adaptive step.

+As a final remark, we highlight that since the computation of the FIM is only dependent on the underlying statistical model, other algorithms for the training of HMs (or in general for the training of network topologies composed of one or more SBNs) could benefit from the use of the natural gradient, as we have already shown for the case of Bidirectional Helmholtz Machine.